rruuaanng/rruuaanng/README.md

 4. The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

 Developments in technology and network use have made these freedoms even more important now than they were in 1983.

+## --About Me--
+I'm an industrial control engineer, and right now I'm working on development of motors, digital power supplies, and inertial navigation systems.
+I've also been deeply engaged in projects related to FLASH memory storage, variable-frequency drives (VFD), and hardware abstraction layers (HAL).
+These technologies are applied in controllers for high-speed trains, and generator unit power transmission.

+Here's a list of the technologies I’m skilled in:
+- **Language**: C/C++, Python(Maybe), Devicetree(I'm serious).
+- **Simulation**: LabVIEW, Simulink.
+- **Tools**: Git, GNU-Collection, GDB, LLVM/clang.
+- **Build**: setuptools, make, Kconfig.
+- **Favorite**: Django.